mattzeunert/ElementHistory/README.md

 - see the full history instead of each change one by one

 This project is quite useful for plain JavaScript or jQuery code.
 If you use a framework with a virtual DOM then the place where, for example, the assignment to `innerHTML` happened isn't very interesting.

+## Development setup

+`npm run install`, then `npm run develop`.

+Load the `src` folder into Chrome as an unpacked extension.

+Use `npm run test` to run the Karma test suite.

+Open `test.html` for quick editing and debugging of the UI.